-CMHA suggests that some of the best ways to deal with added stress around the holiday season are common sense strategies.
+CMHA Kelowna suggests that some of the best ways to deal with added stress around the holiday season are common sense strategies.
 The key is to keep things simple, focus on what is important to you and, most importantly, remember to make your mental health a priority.

 Tips for Holiday Peace of Mind:

-More Tips—Dealing with Holiday Grief
+Tips for Coping with Holiday Grief

 - Talking about the deceased person is okay.
 Your stress will only increase if the deceased person’s memory is allowed to become a landmine that everyone tiptoes around.